States With the Best Income to Cost of Living Ratio (Updated for 2025)

 If you want to move to a warmer place, Alabama boasts excellent weather for many outdoor activities, like hiking and water sports.
 Besides the beautiful landscapes and southern charm, it’s also a very livable state.
 Cities like Huntsville and Montgomery offer cheap costs of living.

-The average income in Montgomery is $46,710, but the median rent is $949.
+The average income in Montgomery is $61,980, but the median rent is $1,100.
 On average, you’ll pay $398 per month for utilities — that includes gas, water, cable and electricity.
 Food and groceries are also fairly cheap, at $271.75 per person monthly.
 In addition, the state has lower housing costs and inexpensive property tax rates.

 Alabama is like most states that use a graduated-rate income tax structure for sales, with the highest individual tax rate of five percent.
-Compared to South Carolina and West Virginia, Alabama has a lower top marginal tax rate and is one of the states with the best income to cost of living ratio.
+Compared to South Carolina and West Virginia, Alabama has a lower top marginal tax rate and is one of the states with the best income-to-cost-of-living ratio.

 North Carolina